A personal understanding

 A litre of mercury in a big glass jar was valued

-by all of my friends as something towiggle your fingers in
+as something towiggle your fingers in

 and pour over your hands and let run between your fingers.